 If you have a fairly large number of candidates*, and hence will start with screening, the need for interpretation is limited at the first stage.
 As long as you have selected a suitable test profile, you can use the candidate ranking as a tool for initial selection.
 For instance, you may want to continue the recruitment process with only those candidates that have very high/high role fit.

 *The key to build great teams is to ensure you use predictive metrics of success on the job.
 By using Alva assessments as the first step in the recruitment process you ensure you are giving all possible talents a chance to be included, free from biases, to help you truly identify the top high potential talents for the role.

-By clicking on each candidate name in the evaluation view, you will be able to access the full test results as well as their specific role fit overview.
+By clicking on each candidate name in the list over all candidates, you will be able to access the full test results as well as their specific role fit overview.

 For both test results, you can press “See full test result” to get more insights on the response pattern for the logic test as well as see how the candidate scored on all 15 personality facets.

-In the role fit view can see how the candidate score (in blue) compare to the test profile and the preferred range (in yellow).
+Under "Detailed results" in the role fit view you'll see how the candidate scored compared to the test profile and the preferred range.
 Alva calculates an overall role fit percentage and shows the personality as well as the logic fit percentage score respectively.
 You can leverage the results as a guide of what additional information you might benefit from to help make your final hiring decision, e.g., generate situational based interview questions, work case samples, reference check.

 In the example below, you may want to learn more about the candidate's natural social style by adding a few focused questions around this to the interview.
-As you see the scores on extraversion deviates from the preferred range where extraversion is set as high importance in this test profile, hence role.
-This provides an opportunity to understand more about how this may play out for the candidate on the job.
+As you can see in the example below, the score on the personality facet "sociability" deviates from the preferred range and asking about this during an interview will provide an opportunity to understand more about how this may play out for the candidate on the job.